naman159/Authentication-MERN/README.md

 # MERN-Authentication-Template
 A template for MERN Authentication with JWT auth.
-A good starter project to understand how to implement a full stack login adn register page.
+A good starter project to understand how to implement a full stack register and login web app with MERN.
 ## Run it on your own Computer:
 1. Clone the repository
 2. cd into the location of the downloaded folder